Chilis lend themselves well to the making of potions that

 Tapatio ® is a simple, low cost hot sauce, but clearly well liked.
-It's found on the tables of practically every Mexican restaurant in California and several other Southwest states.
+It's found on the tables of practically every Mexican restaurant west of the Mississippi.
 It was developed and marketed by a laid-off aerospace engineer, starting with a couple dozen bottles a week - it's one of the great Los Angeles success stories.
 Not real hot as hot sauces go (about H4), it's made from water, unspecified red chilis, salt, spices, garlic, acetic acid, xanthan gum and sodium benzoate.

 Cholula ® has a more complex and sophisticated flavor than Tapatio (and it's more expensive).
 It appears on the tables of just about every Mexican restaurant that isn't serving Tapatio.
 The flavor is light and somewhat fruity compared to more earthy Mexican sauces.
 It's pretty mild at around H4.
 Made in Mexico from vinegar, water, red chilis, pequin chilis, salt, spices and xanthan gum.
 VK K-Pareve.